akiencore/ire.com-clustershell/README.md

 ## A rsa crypting package for confidential information

-This is the extension、outsourcing of another project: https://github.com/ChengWu-NJ/clustershell
+This is the extension/outsourcing part of another project: https://github.com/ChengWu-NJ/clustershell

 I wrote the package in directory crypting/ to improve it's confidentiality.